elastic/integrations/packages/beaconing/docs/README.md

 * The source IP is local and the destination is remote.
 * The destination IP is in a block of known Microsoft IP addresses.

-You can create additional filters to meet the needs of your environment.
+You can create additional filters in the transform to meet the needs of your environment.